ericmchung/EmailAddressSort/readme.txt

 Assumptions/Limitations
 -----------------------
 * This program is inteneded to run on Unix/Linux.
-* The input file must have .txt extension and each line contains only one email address
+* The input file must have .txt extension.
+* Each line can be either one email address or empty.
-* Each email address in the input file must be in a valid email address format. i.e. localpart@domain
+* Each email address in the input file must be in a valid email address format. i.e. localpart@domain.

 For Unix/Linux Users